tidalcycles/tidal-doc/wiki-export/WeaveWith.md

 ---
-title: WeaveWith
+title: weaveWith
-permalink: wiki/WeaveWith/
+permalink: wiki/weaveWith/
-redirect_to: /wiki/weaveWith/
+redirect_to: /wiki/weave#weaveWith/
 ---

-You should automatically be redirected to [weaveWith](/wiki/weaveWith/)
+You should automatically be redirected to [weave#weaveWith](/wiki/weave#weaveWith/)